-[Heading inserted in Gazette 19 Dec 2000 p.
+[Heading inserted by Gazette 19 Dec 2000 p.
 7284.]

 1. Perth metropolitan area

 The area comprising the area bound by the coastline and the local government district boundaries of the City of Wanneroo, the City of Swan, the Shire of Mundaring, the Shire of Kalamunda, the City of Armadale, the Shire of Serpentine-Jarrahdale and the City of Rockingham.